alteryx/nlp_primitives/README.md

 ```shell
 pip install nlp_primitives
 ```
-or from the conda-forge channel:
+or from the conda-forge channel on conda:
 ```shell
 conda install -c conda-forge nlp-primitives
 ```